Newark Liberty International Airport: Cargo

 In 1997, the North Terminal was torn down to make a new air cargo facility.
 EWR now has almost 1 million square feet of total cargo facility space, and 290 acre are dedicated to cargo operations.
 The airport is in both Newark, Essex County and Elizabeth, Union County, and is adjacent to Port Newark–Elizabeth Marine Terminal and Foreign-Trade Zone No. 49.
 It serves more than 45 air carriers with nearly 1,200 daily arrivals and departures to domestic and international destinations.
 Climate-controlled warehouse areas and cold storage accommodate perishable items.

 Aeroterm operates buildings 339 and 340, and the designated United Airlines cargo facility was constructed in 2001.
-The FedEx Cargo Complex is a $60-million sort facility at its Newark Hub which includes Buildings 347, 156 and most of 155.
+The FedEx Cargo Complex is a $60-million sort facility at its Newark Hub that includes Buildings 347, 156 and most of 155.
 Building 157 is a cargo building used by several tenants.
 Construction of it was completed in 2003.
 UPS completed construction of their new cargo building in 2019.

 Air traffic control

 In December 1935, the airport's first air control station came into existence following a flight that crashed outside of Kansas City, killing five people, including a U.S. senator.
 The airport's original terminal, or Building 51, also known as the Administration Building housed the first air traffic control tower for the airport, and was designed by John Homlish in the 1930s.
 A concrete brutalist-styled and toothbrush-shaped control tower was built in 1960, and opened on January 18 of that year, designed by architect Allan Gordon Lorimer; the cost of the construction was estimated to be $1.5 million.
-In 2002, this control tower closed and was replaced by a new and taller control tower.
+In 2002, this control tower closed and was replaced by a new and taller control tower, and was demolished in 2004.
 The current air traffic control tower is 325 feet tall (99 m).
-The old toothbrush control tower built in 1960 was demolished in 2004.
 The current tower is located next to a Marriott hotel, which is located on the airport's property.
 The current tower overlooks the Manhattan Skylines and the George Washington Bridge.

 Other facilities

 There are several hotels adjacent to Newark Liberty International Airport.
 Hotels such as Courtyard by Marriott and the Holiday Inn are located on the airport's property.
 Signature Flight Support is the only fixed-base operator at the airport, providing various services to private aircraft.
 Terminals A, B, and C all have short-term parking lots.
 Garage P4 can access the AirTrain directly.
 Economy Parking P6 can be accessed from the terminals using the Port Authority shuttle bus.
+An Exxon gas station with a 7-Eleven store (both with street address 100 Lindbergh Road) is located on the airport's property.

 Terminals

-Across the airport's three terminals, there are 125 gates: Terminal A has 33 gates, Terminal B has 24 gates, and Terminal C has 68 gates.
+Across the airport's three terminals, there are 125 gates: Terminal A has 33, Terminal B has 24, and Terminal C has 68.

-Gate numbering starts in Terminal A with Gate 1, skipping gate 13, and ends in Terminal C. Wayfinding signage throughout the terminals was designed by Paul Mijksenaar, who also designed signage for LaGuardia and JFK Airports.
+Gate numbering starts in Terminal A with Gate A1 and ends in Terminal C at C138.
+Wayfinding signage throughout the terminals was designed by Paul Mijksenaar, who also created signage for LaGuardia and JFK Airports.